-17In our previous draft, http://slacalek.com/research/lsMPinequality/lsMPinequality_2019.pdf, we identify the QE shock by means of sign restrictions, similarly to Baumeister and Benati (2013).
+21In our previous draft, http://slacalek.com/research/lsMPinequality/lsMPinequality_2019.pdf, we identify the QE shock by means of sign restrictions, similarly to Baumeister and Benati (2013).
 Specifically, we identify the effects of asset purchases using a combination of zero and sign restrictions (employing the algorithm of Arias et al., 2018).
 The main identifying assumption there is that an expansionary asset purchase shock decreases the term spread (defined as long-term minus short-term interest rate, where the short-term rate is the 3-month Euribor and the long-term rate is the euro area 10-year government benchmark bond yield) and has a positive impact on real GDP in the four countries under analysis.
 The responses of all other variables, notably the GDP deflator, the unemployment rate, wages and house prices in the four countries and stock prices, are left unrestricted.
 The effects of a QE shock identified by means of sign restrictions are qualitatively and quantitatively comparable with those we obtain by means of external instruments.
-The most relevant exception is that the response of stock prices is more persistently positive, when the shock is identified by means of external instruments.